 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In order to be eligible to participate in CLEAN, applicants must develop and implement a Quality of Life Plan and select five environmental goals to work on over the course of the three-year CLEAN term.
+In order to be eligible to participate in the Indiana Comprehensive Local Environmental Action Network (CLEAN) Community Challenge, applicants must select four environmental goals to work on over the course of the four-year CLEAN Community Challenge term.
 The program is designed to be flexible and allow local governments choose activities that fit their community goals.
-The CLEAN program manager is available every step of the way to guide applicants through the process by providing document templates, facilitating stakeholder meetings, and coordinating technical assistance when necessary.
+The CLEAN Community Challenge program manager is available every step of the way to guide applicants through the process by providing document templates, facilitating stakeholder meetings, and coordinating technical assistance when necessary.

-The CLEAN Membership Checklist [PDF] outlines the activities that are necessary to achieve CLEAN membership.
+The CLEAN Community Challenge Membership Checklist [DOC] outlines the activities that are necessary to achieve CLEAN Community Challenge membership.

 There is no fee to participate in the Indiana CLEAN Community Challenge.
 Meeting the requirements of the program will involve employee time during the planning, development, and implementation phases, but participants will receive free assistance during each step of the process.